 This is a student film competition.
 It is accepted that primary grade teachers will be very involved in video production and editing, however it is expected that students participate in all parts of the process.
 At the intermediate and secondary levels, it is expected that students create the video with teacher guidance and approval only.

-Entries must represent work that was completed after April 2016 of the previous year and up until upcoming April 2017 deadline.
+Entries must represent work that was completed after April 2019 of the previous year and up until upcoming May 12, 2021 deadline.
 See time limits per entry category below.

 Please be sure you have permission on file for all of the students featured in your project.
 It will be your responsibility to upload forms releasing student likeness with submission.
-Click here to access the forms

 Entries will be judged with respect to their specific grade level.
 The grade level groupings include: Grades K-2, Grades 3-5, Grades 6-8, and Grades 9-12.
 There will be one winning entry per age group per category.
 Once again iVIE will encourage students to explore different genres and themes via the many award categories.

-This year’s CATEGORIES for the 2017 iVIE Awards & Film Festival include:
+This year’s CATEGORIES for the 2021 iVIE Awards & Film Festival include: